MateenahJAHAN/Project-59-CMAP-Sex-Differences/Phase4_SplitLibraries_DirectionFix/README.md

 # Phase 4 — Split Libraries + Direction Fix (Marouen's Feedback)

-After Phase 3, Marouen sent three feedback emails.
 Phase 4 implements all of his corrections.

-## Marouen's feedback summary
+## Marouen's feedback summary (i have to fix these issues )

 1. Don't compute DE per drug — level 5 data is already z-scores of differential expression.
 2. Build male and female libraries separately per tissue (split by sign of effsize).